richardvenneman/appsignal-docs/source/elixir/configuration/options.html.md

 List of parameter keys that should be ignored using AppSignal filtering.
 Their values will be replaced with `FILTERED` when transmitted to AppSignal.
 You can configure this with a list of keys in the configuration file.

+### `APPSIGNAL_HOSTNAME` / `:hostname`

+- Available since package version `0.12.0`.
+- Value: String.
+Default: detected from system.

+This overrides the server's hostname.
+Useful for when you're unable to set a custom hostname or when a nondescript id is generated for you on hosting services.

 ## `APPSIGNAL_HTTP_PROXY` / `:http_proxy`